aymericdlr/Aymeric-Bouquet.ai/README.md

 This project is a node server that render a HTML page This page display data from an API
-The data is the amount in USD per department in arin County and it is displayed as a chart bar The department are sorted in alphabet order to make it simpler to read
+The data is the amount in USD per department in Marin County and it is displayed as a chart bar The department are sorted in alphabet order to make it simpler to read

-We can select the month of the datas
+We can select the month of the datas.

+When we select a mont or a year the data is updated